equivalent/scrapbook2/archive/blogs/2016-03-01-spring-cleanup-web-developer.md

-# Spring Cleanup on WebDevelopers environment
+# Spring Cleaning for WebDevelopers

 After some time WebDevelopers local machine (as well as server) gets full of stuff not needed, here are some commands that I use to erase